 Young ones have the habit of placing anything they can touch inside their mouths.
 The problem goes double when the teeth come in.
 They will bite on anything to alleviate the discomfort it causes.
 Help them by rubbing their gums with a clean cloth or by buying them toys that double as a cleaner.

-- Putting them to bed with a bottle of formula or fruits juices.
+- Putting them to bed with a bottle of formula or fruit juices.

 - Letting them continue their thumbsucking or pacifier habits at the age of 2-3 years old.